Andrea has been an online writer for over five years. She's a dating consultant who gives advice on relationships and couples' issues.

 When it comes to the actual date, don’t worry if you need a refresher.

 Try not to make a big deal out of the first date.
 Try to be warm, charismatic, engaging, and not too serious.
 Maybe use some extra deodorant if you sweat under pressure.
 Try to relax and be yourself.
 Be genuine and honest.

-Don't repeat the same things over and over.
-If it's been awhile since you've been on a date, try to say that once.
+Don’t repeat the same things over and over.
 You want to focus on the other person and give them your undivided attention.
-Don't focus so much on the fact that it's your first date in a really long time.
-The other person likely doesn't need to know that.
+Don’t focus so much on the fact that it’s your first date in a really long time.
+The other person doesn’t need to know that.

 People tend to get second and third dates if they make the other person feel good, if they engage in interesting conversations, and a little bit of luck.
-(You want to setup yourself so you have space for good luck.)
+(You want to set up yourself so you attract luck.)

 Where to Go

-I recommend for a first date to go somewhere on an afternoon weekend.
-Look for charming things to do that might help break the ice: check out an orchard, check out a new place, go to a new coffee shop, check out a downtown area you've never visited, go to a museum, go to the botanical gardens, maybe go to winery if you both like wine.
+I recommend for a first date to meet up on an afternoon, particularly on a Saturday or Sunday.
+Look for charming things to do that might help break the ice: explore an orchard, visit a new place, go to a coffee shop, check out a downtown area you’ve never visited, stroll through a museum or botanical gardens, and maybe go to the winery if you both like wine.

 I recommend somewhere that is public and where you can walk and get a feel for his or her pace.
-Also, if you start in the afternoon you can get a feel for the person and decide whether you want to advance things to dinner—and what kind of dinner.
-Don't go somewhere super fancy just yet.
-Pick some local and authentic with decent pricing.
-Also, pick something that isn't too out of the way.
-(Don't pick fast food unless you are trying to put this person in the friend zone.)
+Also, if you start in the afternoon you can get a feel for the person and decide whether you want to advance things to dinner — and what kind of dinner.
+Don’t go somewhere super fancy just yet.
+Pick something local and authentic with decent pricing.
+Also, pick something that isn’t too out of the way.
+(Don’t pick fast food unless you are trying to put this person in the friend zone.)

 Starting a date in the afternoon gives you enough time to figure out what you want to do.
 Have an excuse ready if you need to jet out of the date, but also schedule plenty of time for the date in case things do go well.